How to Evict a Roommate Not on the Lease

 Subtenant

-Typically, a subtenant is someone who formally rents living space from a tenant who’s already renting the unit from someone else.
+Typically, a subtenant formally rents living space from a tenant who’s already renting the unit from the landlord.

-In most states, removing a subtenant follows the same eviction process as removing a tenant would.
+In most states, removing a subtenant follows the same eviction process as removing a tenant.
 Because of this, subtenants and tenants are the easiest types of people to remove from your property since there’s a clear-cut process to follow in nearly every state.

 However, as noted above, sometimes just the act of paying rent to you makes the person your subtenant (or your tenant if you own the property they’re living in).